Singapore Prison Service: Post-independence (1965–1999)

 After Singapore gained independence in 1965, Quek Shi Lei was appointed Director of Prisons on 1 November 1973.

 The Ministry of Home Affairs set up a Prisons Re-Organisation Committee to review the system of rehabilitation, industrial training and work discipline.
 A new system of classification was then adopted in which inmates were grouped into 16 classes under three broad categories.

 On 1 January 1988, Tee Tua Ba took over Quek as Director of Prisons.
-Quek remained as an advisor to the Singapore Prison Service while serving as chief executive officer of the Singapore Corporation of Rehabilitative Enterprises (SCORE), which is now known as Yellow Ribbon Singapore.
+Quek remained as an advisor to the Singapore Prison Service while chief executive officer of the Singapore Corporation of Rehabilitative Enterprises (SCORE), which is now known as Yellow Ribbon Singapore.

-When Tee was posted to the Singapore Police Force as Commissioner of Police on 1 July 1992, Poh Geok Ek took over as Director of Prisons and served until his retirement on 1 November 1998, after which he was succeeded by Chua Chin Kiat.
+When Tee was posted to the Singapore Police Force as Commissioner of Police on 1 July 1992, Poh Geok Ek took over as Director of Prisons and until his retirement on 1 November 1998, and was succeeded by Chua Chin Kiat.

 On 23 April 1994, Tanah Merah Prison and Changi Women's Prison were officially opened by Minister for Home Affairs Wong Kan Seng.
 On 31 December 1999, at the groundbreaking ceremony for the redevelopment of Changi Prison Complex, Wong also unveiled the new vision and revised mission for the Singapore Prison Service, together with the service's tagline "Captain of Lives".